 Salary and demand

 If you like the sound of what network administrators do, there’s good news: this is a well-paid and highly in-demand role.
-According to CIO, network administrators were among the 13 most highly sought-after roles in 2019.
+According to CIO, network administrators are among the 10 most highly sought-after roles in 2021.

 This demand is expected to increase by as much as 6% between 2016-2026.
 This is due to the increasing reliance on technology across industries.
 However, it’s also down to a number of seismic shifts in the way that business is conducted.
 Following Covid, more businesses than ever now allow/require their teams to work remotely.
 Thus, network security becomes more important than ever, transforming precisely what network administrators do on a daily basis.
 Administrators must now tackle new challenges, such as the risks that come with the use of personal computers.